-We are sometimes joined by:
+We are often joined by:

-Jon Evans (bass, guitar, lap steel)
+Jon Evans (bass, guitar, lap steel, recording engineer, producer)

 Rabbit Rabbit is the song-spinning duo of Carla Kihlstedt and Matthias Bossi.
 Collectively, this husband and wife team are founding members of the iconic bands Sleepytime Gorilla Museum, Tin Hat, 2 Foot Yard, Causing a Tiger, The Book of Knots, and Fred Frith’s Cosa Brava, and have played with Tom Waits, Mike Patton, Skeleton Key, Madeleine Peyroux, Tracy Chapman, John Vanderslice, St. Vincent, Carla Bozulich, Pretty Lights and The Tiger Lillies.
 Between them they have written music for the International Contemporary Ensemble, The Bang On a Can All-stars, The ROVA Saxophone Quartet, InkBoat, The Joe Goode Performance Group, and Team Meat.

 These musical friendships have influenced them profoundly, but in Rabbit Rabbit, they peel it all back to reveal an intimate and dramatic music that is all their own.
 Drawing on their love of art song, folk song, industrial music, improvised music and heart-wrenching balladry, and rendered on a motley assortment of acoustic instruments, their songs are raw and beautiful, sparse and rich, lighthearted and full of pathos.
 They will make you dance and cry alternately, and sometimes in quick succession.